seanpringle/rela/README.md

 * Be small and self-contained with syntax mostly based on Lua
 * Be easy to embed with similar usage patterns to Lua (stack-based, callbacks etc)
 * Provide separate vector[] and map{} types, with vectors indexed from 0
-* Provide explicit coroutines and nested functions, but *not closures*
+* Provide explicit coroutines and nested functions, but not closures or metatables
-* Use setjmp/longjmp only for emulating exceptions, not for switching coroutines
+* Use setjmp/longjmp only for emulating exceptions, but not for switching coroutines
-* Use regional memory management without ref-counting, cycles or GC pauses
+* Use regional memory management without ref-counting, cycles or collection pauses
-* *Not* provide persistent global state across script executions
 * Use PCRE regex syntax

-## No persistent state

-No persistent state means a Rela VM runs on a clean run-time state each time it is called, executing its compiled bytecode from the start and releasing all working memory at the end.
-If saving state is required it needs to be handled by registering custom callbacks.
-This moves the problem of managing state onto the host application and keeps Rela simple and predictable.
+## Basic workflow

+* Create a Rela instance with `rela_create()`
+  * Pass in a script and a table of C callbacks
+  * Source code is compiled to byte code
+* Call `rela_run()` repeatedly
+  * Byte code executes each time on a fresh run-time state
+  * Persistence and global state done via callbacks as needed
+  * Run-time memory regions are released
+* Call `rela_destroy()`

 ## Memory management

 https://en.wikipedia.org/wiki/Region-based_memory_management

-Executing a script allocates memory across several internal regions which is cheap, fast and means internal objects can be removed from the stack and used by callbacks without risk of untimely garbage collection.
+Executing a script allocates memory from several internal regions which is cheap, fast and means internal objects can be removed from the stack and used by callbacks without risk of untimely garbage collection.

-There is a mark-and-sweep stop-the-world garbage collector that the VM guarantees never to implicitly trigger during execution.
+There is a simple mark-and-sweep stop-the-world garbage collector that the VM guarantees never to implicitly trigger during execution.
 Instead, memory reclaimation occurs when:

-* `rela_create()` completes and compile-time memory is reset
+* `rela_create()` completes and compile-time regions are reset
-* `rela_run()` completes and the run-time memory is reset
+* `rela_run()` completes and run-time regions are reset
 * A callback explicitly calls `rela_collect()`
 * A script explicitly calls `lib.collect()`

-The host application can decide which approach is best for each use case.
+The host application can decide which approach is best.
+The best GC for an embedded scripting language is the one you figure out how to avoid using at all.

 ## Keywords